 The problem is, the camera is throwing away massive amounts of image information while processing the JPEG.
-As we discussed there is a big difference in the data carried in a 12-bit image and an 8-bit image.
+As we discussed, a 12-bit image carries significantly more data than an 8-bit image.
 That data cannot be recovered, but it is data Lightroom and Photoshop can use to help you create the image you desire.

 JPEG is not like shooting film at all.
 In the film world you can make prints or scan the film to get what you need from it.
 There is a lot more color data in that negative or slide than there can be rendered by a scanner or even a DSLR sensor.
 Simply put, you can manipulate a negative or slide more before final output than you can a JPEG.
 A JPEG is really much more like a Polaroid.
 You can do a bit to it, but not much before quality starts to suffer.

 Why We Do What WeDo

 Hopefully, this lays out another convincing argument for shooting RAW as opposed to JPEG.
 Sure, JPEG is quicker and saves space, and you may feel that your skills can get the most out of JPEG and you don’t need RAW.
 But simple math doesn’t lie.
 68 billion colors is more than 16 million.

 When you consider that a camera sensor or a scanner sensor is simply measuring levels of luminance of Red, Green and Blue in an image and uses that data to recreate a full color image, color bit depth has a massive impact on your images, from color to clarity, sharpness to contrast.
 Since a camera captures light, it only records color data.